DataDog/documentation/content/en/continuous_integration/dora_metrics/_index.md

 ### Limitations

 - Deployment and incident events must be sent as soon as possible.
-Events for which the `started_at` timestamp is 1 hour older than the current time are not accepted.
+Events for which the `finished_at` timestamp is 1 hour older than the current time are not accepted.
 - Deployments or incidents of the same service cannot occur at the same second.
 - For [change lead time](#lead-time-for-changes), the retention of Git metadata is 1 month.
 Commits older that 1 month are not accounted for.